 “An educated man is not, necessarily, one who has an abundance of general or specialized knowledge.
 An educated man is one who has so developed the faculties of his mind that he may acquire anything he wants, or its equivalent, without violating the rights of others.” – Napoleon Hill

 Former Congressman Solomon Ortiz once said that “education is the key to success in life.”
 However, many great entrepreneurs have proven that education is not a necessary prerequisite to success.
+Anyway, you can consider graduating college today so that this is great news to deal with college essay writers for pay to make your life easier and understand that you can spend your precious time on more important things happen around you.

 Here are ten lessons from extraordinarily successful entrepreneurs that never even earned a high school diploma.